jnunyez/synchronization/README.md

     build: false
 EOF
 ```
 This will trigger the Operator to instantiate a Node Feature Discovery (NFD) Custom Resource (CR), which will detect worker nodes physically equipped with an Silicom Timing Synchronization card.
 This CR is consumed by the [`NFD Operator`][3].
 Note that the Silicom Timing Synchronization Operator requires the presence [`NFD Operator`][3] in the same namespace.
 In this case, we have one node with an STS4 card, thus the node should have been automatically labeled by NFD with with `feature.node.kubernetes.io/custom-silicom.sts.devices=true`.
-We can check whether the aforementioned label is present:
+We can check whether the aforementioned label is present in `du3-ldc1` node:

 ```console
 # oc describe node du3-ldc1 | grep custom-silicom.sts.devices=true